Know you blogger

 “Doctor sahib, can you help me?”

-My reverie was suddenly broken by the young chap next to me.
-He had spotted my stethoscope.
-I clarified that I was a lowly med student, but agreed to look at a wound that he wanted to show me.
-He had gotten injured and hadn’t been keeping the wound clean.
-A fly promptly buzzed in and started feeding on the exudate.
-I waved the fly away with my hand and advised him to clean the wound twice a day and suggested an antibiotic ointment he could use.
-You don’t need prescriptions for antibiotics in India.
+My reverie was suddenly broken by my young co-passenger who had had spotted my stethoscope.
+I clarified that I was a lowly med student, but agreed to look at a leg wound that he wanted to show me.
+The wound looked dirty and was crusted with some dried exudate.
+A fly promptly buzzed in and began probing the injured area.
+I swatted the fly away with my hand and suggested some simple wound care and tetanus prophylaxis to the lad.

 We need the optimism and perseverance of this man.
 He knows the street will be dirty within hours and yet he sweeps undaunted.